ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 Use the SHA256_hash method when [creating user accounts](/docs/en/sql-reference/statements/create/user.md) to secure passwords.

 **TIP:** Since users with less than administrative privileges cannot set their own password, ask the user to hash their password using a generator such as [this one](https://tools.keycdn.com/sha256-online-generator) before providing it to the admin to setup the account.
-Passwords follow [requirements](#establish-strong-passwords) listed above.
+Passwords should follow the [requirements](#establish-strong-passwords) listed above.

 ```
 CREATE USER userName IDENTIFIED WITH sha256_hash BY 'hash';